sramteke171/javascript-oop/readme.md

 const civic = new Car("Honda Civic", "lemonchiffon");
 ```

-Classes work a lot like the `makeCar` function we just created, but they're supported by JS and we use the `new` keyword to generate instances of an object (just like our earlier `celica` and `civic` examples).
+Classes work a lot like the `makeCar` function we just created, but are a more performant and offer more robust features.
+ We use the `new` keyword to generate **instances** of a class (just like our earlier `celica` and `civic` examples).

-> Note that classes start with a capital letter to make it obvious
+> Note that classes typically are capital case to make it obvious
 that they are classes.
 This isn't necessary, but is a convention you should follow.

 ### I Do: Make a Person Class (10 minutes / 0:45)